-You’ll know you’ve arrived because you’ll pass through the wrought iron Hope Ranch arch with its stone pillars and palm treed backdrop.
-Although there’s no secret code or guard at the gate, Hope Ranch is pretty exclusive.
+You’ll know you’ve arrived in Hope Ranch, Santa Barbara’s most sought after oceanside enclave, when you pass through its iconic wrought iron arch with its stone pillars and palm treed backdrop.
+And I truly do mean “arrived,” because although there’s no secret code or guard at the gate, Hope Ranch is pretty exclusive.

 It’s an unincorporated suburb of Santa Barbara and they exclude themselves from the government of conventional police.
-Instead, they have their very own “Hope Ranch Patrol,” with limited law enforcing powers.
+Instead, they have their very own “Hope Ranch Patrol,” with limited law enforcement powers.

-They’re so exclusive, they have a private beach.
-Of course it’s accessible from the public beaches to either side of it, but the only road down to it is behind a gate with a password that is only bestowed upon Hope Ranch residents.
+It’s a community so exclusive, they have a private beach.
+Of course, Hope Ranch beach is accessible from the public beaches to either side of it, but the only road down to it is behind a gate with a password that is only bestowed upon Hope Ranch residents.

 Hope Ranch sits on the bluffs just north of the mesa and just south of Goleta.
 It’s a rather hilly area, polka-dotted with palm trees and other lush landscape.
 The Ranch is home to the La Cumbre Country Club with their dazzling pond and open green for golfing.